-

 We have discussed culture, creating a vision, bringing together a team but what is it that can catch us out?

-Most of us, feel “If only I work harder, learn more and perfect my skills, with the combination of passion and work ethic, I can be an expert and will feel good enough.”
+Most of us, feel “If only I work harder, learn more and perfect our skills, with passion and positivity, I can be an expert and will feel good enough.”

-As discussed previously, the concept of patience and exploration are important skills of leadership.
-We need to shift from experts, competency and doing it alone, to mastery, wisdom and achieving things collectively.
+We need to shift from being an expert and competent at everything and doing it alone, to mastery, wisdom and achieving things collectively.

 We know there is a whole range of knowledge, skills and competencies that people need to develop in order to succeed in a role.
-But, if we focus on growth and development and life long learning, we could find joy in the work we do, even when we are not good at it yet!
+But, if we focus on growth and development and life long learning, we could find joy even when we are not good at it yet!

 The path to mastery

-While we are exploring and working towards an end result with others, the process transforms who we are.
-We grow and develop, connect and share our ideas and knowledge.
+While we are exploring and learning, the process transforms who we are.
+We grow and develop, connect and can share our ideas and knowledge.

 Mastery requires endurance, dedicated time and continuous effort.
-It takes hundreds and thousands of repetitions, trial and errors alongside community and celebration.
+It takes hundreds and thousands of repetitions, trial and error before we succeed.

 As a leader myself, there have been times when panic has set in.
-Imposter Syndrome undermined my efforts and I found myself frozen with anxiety, unable to be creative or share my guilt, that I was letting everyone down.
+Imposter Syndrome undermines my efforts and I am unable to be creative or share my guilt that I am letting everyone down.

-By opening up, using a coach who created a reflective mirror, I could explore new opportunities, stop competing and put aside my short term goals and find a new direction.
+By opening up, using a coach who created a reflective mirror, I explored new opportunities, stopped competing and put aside my short term goals to find a new direction.

-Inspiration has come from understanding psychological safety, servant leadership, values led systems, distributed wisdom alongside the joy of empowering others and problem solving as fun but it involved change in myself.
+Inspiration has come from understanding psychological safety, servant leadership, values led systems and distributed wisdom.
+This is supplemented by the joy of empowering others and using problem solving as a fun exercise.

 Why is mastery out of vogue?

-At an individual level, our pull for perfectionism, gathering knowledge, creating correct systems and success projection tend to get in the way of being flexible, adaptable and always learning.
+Our pull for perfectionism, gathering knowledge, creating correct systems and success tend to get in the way of being flexible, adaptable and always learning.

 We feel guilt and shame for failing and letting people down.
-Rather than ask for help when we hit a barrier, we often feel we are stupid for not being able to solve the problem and make mistakes.
+Rather than ask for help when we hit a barrier, we often feel we are stupid for not being able to solve the problem and hide when we make mistakes.

-Real mastery requires us to become lifelong learners and coaches, facilitators and mentors for other’s journey.
+Real mastery requires us to become lifelong learners and coaching others.

 How do we develop mastery?

-Although Benner: From Novice to Expert: Excellence and Power in Clinical Nursing Practice Novice is a good model of educational progression, we need to build on this foundation.
+Benner: From Novice to Expert: Excellence and Power in Clinical Nursing Practice Novice is a good model of educational progression and we need to build on this foundation.

 When we start a job, we acquire knowledge and develop skills, meaning we can follow a task to an end.